eProcurement-everis/ePO/ISSUE_TEMPLATE/improve_template.md

-### Improvement of an existing concept and/or definition
+### Improvement of an existing term and/or definition

 #### Current:
 <!--- Please, provide the current term or definition. -->